Understanding Scabies: Causes, Symptoms, and Diagnosis

 The head, face, and neck are not typically affected in adults but are common sites in younger populations.
 Furthermore, infants' tender palms and soles might also exhibit signs of the mite's burrows or their reddish-brown rash.
 The reason behind this variance is twofold: the skin of children and infants is softer, making it easier for the mite to burrow, and their immune responses to the mites are still developing, leading to different inflammation patterns.
 Parents and caregivers must be particularly vigilant about such manifestations in children, given their propensity to scratch, which can lead to secondary bacterial infections.

-Scabies in the Elder Adults and Immunocompromised
+Scabies in Elderly Adults and Immunocompromised

 As we turn our attention to the other end of the age spectrum, we find older adults grappling with a different set of challenges regarding scabies.
 Due to age and often accompanying health conditions, their skin might not exhibit the standard symptoms of scabies.
 Instead, they might experience what is medically termed crusted or Norwegian scabies.
-This form is not just a variant; it's an intensified version of the ailment.
+This form is not just a variant; it's an intensified version of the illness.

 Crusted scabies are characterized by thick, crusty skin patches that can sometimes cover expansive body areas.
 These patches harbor large numbers of mites, making the condition highly contagious.
 The compromised immune system in older adults, or those with conditions that weaken their immune response, struggles to combat the mite infestation effectively, leading to this severe form.